How To Choose Electric Marine Toilets

 The measurement for noise or sound pressure is decibels in the A-scale (dBA).
 If brands provide dBA figures, check them when selecting your macerating toilet.

 From a simple push button switch to smart control technology, flush control is vital.
 Given the choice, a simple fill-flush-empty switch is easiest for guests.
 But it won’t control water consumption, in contrast, multi-function panels will do so.
 Decide what function is most important for your use.

 Many toilets come with a choice between pressurized freshwater or saltwater.
 Freshwater is less likely to deliver odors in the hoses deriving from dead sea critters.
 Although without regular dockside supply, freshwater is best suited to boats with water makers.
 Raw water units can reduce odors with freshwater flushing of the system.
 In this instance they need more maintenance but need less plumbing.

 Inlet/Outlet Hose Fitting Sizing:

 Confirm the hose fittings on your new toilet match the intake and discharge seacocks.
-For instance, some toilets come with 1/2 inch inlet and 1 inch outlet hose fittings.
-Yet many standard seacock hose fittings have a 1 1/2 inch discharge and 3/4 inch intake.
+For instance, some toilets come with 0.5 inch (12.7 mm) inlet and 1 inch (25.4 mm) outlet hose fittings.
+Yet many standard seacock hose fittings have a 1.5 inches (38.1 mm) discharge.
+As well as a 0.75 inch (19.05 mm) intake.
 Some come with adapters, but if it doesn’t, expect to replace the entire plumbing hose system.